-LinkedIn is the world's largest professional network on the Internet.
+LinkedIn is by far the world's largest professional network on the Internet.

-What’s most unique about LinkedIn is how social selling happens right in front of you through public interactions as well as under the hood through its various algorithms.
+And what’s unique about it is how social selling happens right in front of you through public interactions as well as under the hood through its various algorithms.

 With both of those points in mind, enjoy our favorite social selling tips from the Growth team.
 If you like what you see, we would love for you to share it.